Managing a Vata-Pitta Constitution

 “Pittam sasneha tikshnoshnam laghu visram, saram dravam”

-Pitta is oily, sharp, hot, light, fleshy-smelling, spreading and liquid.
+Pitta is oily, sharp, hot, light, fleshy-smelling, spreading and liquid.— Ashtanga Hrdayam: Sutrasthana I:11

 This Sanskrit line lists the main qualities of pitta and provides a key to understanding what it means to have a predominantly pitta prakriti.

-- The oily quality allows for softness of skin but, in excess, can manifest as oily skin, acne or perhaps the quality of being a “snake oil salesman”; manipulating situations to your advantage.
+- The oily quality allows for softness of skin but, in excess, can manifest as oily skin, clogged pores, or perhaps occaisionally being a “snake oil salesman” and manipulating situations to your advantage.

 - The sharp quality may manifest as a sharp, bright intellect or, in excess, as a sharp tongue.

-- “Hotness” can manifest as a warm, rosy complexion, warm body temperature, strong metabolism and appetite or, in excess, as ulcers, heartburn, or a hot temper.
+- “Hotness” can manifest as a warm, rosy complexion, warm body temperature, strong metabolism and appetite or, in excess, as burning digestion or a hot temper.

 - The light quality may lead you to have a slender body or to get light-headed if you miss a meal.